microsoft/vscode-docs/docs/getstarted/userinterface.md

 ### Advanced tree navigation

-You can filter the currently visible files in the Explorer view.
-With the focus on the Explorer view, press `kbstyle(Ctrl+Alt+F)` (`kbstyle(Cmd+Alt+F)` on macOS) to open the Find control and type part of the file name you want to match.
+You can filter the files and folders in the Explorer view.
+With the focus on the Explorer view, press `kb(list.find)` to open the Find control and type part of the file or folder name you want to match.
+This navigation feature is available for all tree views in VS Code.

 Pressing the **Filter** button toggles between the two modes: highlighting and filtering.
-Pressing `kbstyle(DownArrow)` lets you focus on the first matched element and navigate to subsequent matching elements.
+Pressing `kbstyle(Down)` lets you focus on the first matched element and navigate to subsequent matching elements.

-This navigation feature is available for all tree views in VS Code.
+Pressing the **Fuzzy Match** button toggles between exact and fuzzy matching, where you can type a sequence of characters to match any part of the file or folder name.

 ![Filtering files in the File Explorer](images/userinterface/file-explorer-filter.png)